 Winter is coming.
 It’s the time for puffy coats, woolly hats and scarves.
 The time of year for drinking hot beverages in front of warm fireplaces.
 It’s the season to be jolly and to go Christmas shopping way too soon.
 The time when forests, hills and towns get covered in a lovely white blanket of snow.
 But in Slovenia, above all else, it’s a very special time indeed: It’s time to go skiing!

 “Hey, where are you going skiing this year?” is probably the most frequent question you’ll hear a Slovene ask in wintertime.
 Slovenes love to hit the slopes.
 Children learn to ski almost as soon as they can walk.
 Come late November, Slovene families migrate to the mountain pistes for some snowy fun.

 That said, the best things in life are meant to be shared, right?
 Ski holidays in Slovenia are guaranteed to give you a taste of the natural luxuries enjoyed by the locals on a yearly basis.
-Although Slovenian resorts are relatively small by international standards, they’re modern, affordable and uncrowded pistes are attracting tourists like bees to honey.
-In fact, it’s their size, proximity and a pristine environment that attribute the best ski resorts in Slovenia with such an unspoilt, authentic alpine feel that you won’t find at any other mainstream resort.
+Although Slovenian resorts are relatively small by international standards, their modern, affordable and uncrowded pistes are attracting tourists like bees to honey.
+In fact, it’s their size, proximity, and a pristine environment that attribute the best ski resorts in Slovenia with such an unspoiled, authentic alpine feel that you won’t find at any other mainstream resort.